reeseglasscock/angular-team-week/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

+## My Contribution

+I mainly worked on the feature that took in comments from customers that visited the site.
+Each comment gets stored in the firebase database and then placed into a CMS console that is made available on the backend where admins are authorized to make changes.
+I then added a feature where the admin can decide to post or delete the comments that are submitted.
+If the comments become published they appear in the carousel on the front end.

+I also worked on styling and creating the tables on the admin side for both the comments section and the users section.

 ### Installing

 Complete the steps below to clone the project on to your personal machine and get the application running.